Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_tcpdump.md

 ### TTL 38

-Time-to-live (TTL) is a field in IPv4 header.
+Time-to-live (TTL) is a field in the IPv4 header.
 This field is present at the `9th byte` of the IPv4 header.
 Hence, the index of the TTL field in the IPv4 header will be `8` (index counting starts at 0).

 Therefore, I wrote the following command to count the total number of packets with TTL equal to 38: